mattco98/jakt-intellij-plugin/README.md

     - Sees through import statements
     - Complex resolution support.
 Example:
         - Function argument labels resolve to the respective parameter
-        - Function parameters resolve to their usages in the function body (and _not_ the aformentioned argument lables)
+        - Function parameters resolve to their usages in the function body (and _not_ the aforementioned argument labels)
         - Shorthand enum names in match cases and `is` expressions
     - <details>
       <summary>Type declaration from identifiers when ctrl-clicking</summary>